Knowledge Base | Level Beast

 +

-1. LIS Reclaim / Rejection — Price tests the LIS and either reclaims it (long bias) or gets rejected (short bias).
-This is the highest-conviction directional setup in the system.
+1. LIS Reclaim / Rejection — Price tests the LIS and either reclaims it (long) or gets rejected (short).
+Highest-conviction directional setup.

 2. Magnet Pull — Once price breaks through a key level, it gravitates toward the next Magnet.
-Enter on the pullback confirmation, target the Magnet.
+Enter on the pullback confirmation.

 3. Variance Zone Fade — Price hits the outer Variance Zone while ATR is at an extreme.
-Fade the move back toward the LIS or the nearest Magnet.
+Fade the move back toward LIS.

 4. Regime Line Acceleration — Price breaks through the Regime Line with volume.
-Do not fade this — trade in the direction of the break.
+Trade in the direction of the break.
 This signals a trend day.

 The Four Primary Setups with the Market Map Indicator